FernandoHenning/ytm-client/README.md

 I have only been able to test on Windows.
 So, if you find any bugs or problems, feel free to open an issue or send a pull request if you've fixed it.👍
 Also, theres only to build configuration for Windows, so, if you want to use it on Linux or macOS feel free to add it and build it.

+## Features
+- It includes all the functionalities offered by YouTube Music, after all it is the web version.
+- Listen to all your music, podcasts or anything else on YouTube Music in the background.
+You can reopen the window or quit the app from the tray icon depending on your operating system.

 ## How to run the source code